Tandashi/SyncVideo_YouTube_Plugin/README.md

 # **NOT WORKING ANYMORE**

 ## Requirements
-For this to work you need the Tempermonkey Extension for your Browser.
+For this to work you need the Tampermonkey Extension for your Browser.

-You can get Tempermonkey from here:
+You can get Tampermonkey from here:
 [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)
 [Opera](https://addons.opera.com/en/extensions/details/tampermonkey-beta/)
 [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)